polkadot-fellows/RFCs/text/0120-referenda-confirmation-by-candle-mechanism.md

 ## Summary

-In an attempt to mitigate risks derived from unwanted behaviours around long ongoing periods on referenda, this proposal describes how to finalize and decide a result of a poll via a mechanism similar to candle auctions.
+In an attempt to mitigate risks derived from unwanted behaviours around long decision periods on referenda, this proposal describes how to finalize and decide a result of a poll via a mechanism similar to candle auctions.